Bissbert/obsidian-graph-github-action/README.md

-Here is the README.md content as a Markdown file:

 # Obsidian Graph Action

 **Obsidian Graph Action** is a composite GitHub Action that scans all `.md` (Markdown) files in your repository for `[[wikilink]]` references and generates a PNG graph (named `obsidian-graph.png`) using [Graphviz](https://graphviz.org/).